TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

       10.value = This is the page title: {page:title}
       10.stdWrap.insertData = 1

-      # TEXT is already stdWrap'able, so we can also use insertData right away
+      # TEXT is already stdWrapable, so we can also use insertData right away
       20 = TEXT
       20.value = <link rel="preload" href="{path : EXT:site/Resources/Public/Fonts/Roboto.woff2}" as="font" type="font/woff2" crossorigin="anonymous">
       20.insertData = 1